 The Company's Corporate Governance Policies require the disclosure of the names of Directors considered by the Board to be independent.
-Currently the Board is structured as follows: David Greenwood (Managing Director), Conrad Karageorge (Non-Executive Director) and Campbell Smyth (Non-Executive Chairman).
-The Board currently considers John Campbell Smyth to be independent.
-The Company does not consider David Greenwood or Conrad Karageorge to be independent.
+Currently the Board is structured as follows: David Greenwood (Managing Director),

+Conrad Karageorge (Non-Executive Director) and Campbell Smyth (Non-Executive Chairman).
+The Board currently considers John Campbell Smyth and Conrad Karageorge to be independent.
+The Company does not consider David Greenwood to be independent by reason of his executive role.